ihmeuw/pseudopeople/docs/source/noise/index.rst

   * - First name
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, 1040, SSA
     - Leave a field blank, use a fake name, nickname, make typos, make OCR errors, make phonetic errors
-    - In the 1040 form, the same noise types are applied to the corresponding columns for the joint filer and dependents
+    - In the 1040 form, the same noise types apply to the first name columns for the joint filer and dependents
   * - Middle initial
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, 1040, SSA
     - Leave a field blank, make typos, make OCR errors, make phonetic errors